luni64/staticFunctional/README.md

 ## Usage

+The examples folder contains some simple applications.

+Additionally, the folder contains and a reworked **Teensy IntervalTimer** class that extends the API to accept static functions.
+The required revision was mainly to adapt the declaration of the `begin(...)` functions and the static array `funct_table`.
+I.e. `begin(void(*func)(),...)` became `begin(callback_t funct,...)`.

-Here a simple usage example showing how to use the function class to call free functions, non static member functions, lambda expressions and functors.
+Below a simple usage example showing how to use the function class to call free functions, non static member functions, lambda expressions and functors.
 ```c++
 #include "staticFunctional.h"
 using namespace staticFunctional; // save typing